burkejay/cleaningDatasetProject/CodeBook.md

 ## Data Dictionary of Burke's Averages and STD's of UCI's Human Activity Recognition Dataset

 This dataset consists of 180 rows x 69 columns:

 - 180 rows: the average values of the means and average values of the standard deviations of the measurements taken from the phones of 30 volunteers performing 6 actions (30 x 6).
 - 69 columns: 3 dimensions + 66 measurements.
-The assignment specified that we were to collect only the means and standard deviations, which are measurements specifically called out by variable names ending in mean() and std(),  Other columns in the UCI dataset that had the string "mean" and "std" are not measurement means and std's.
+The assignment specified that we were to collect only the means and standard deviations of the UCI dataset, which are measurements specifically called out by variable names ending in mean() and std(),  Other columns in the UCI dataset that had the string "mean" and "std" are not measurement means and std's.

+### Columns
 dimension 1: "activity_human_volunteer_executes" : what the human volunteer was doing when the phone registered this row's readings.
 Values are strings as categorical values and can be:

 - "WALKING"
 - "WALKING_UPSTAIRS"
 - "WALKING_DOWNSTAIRS"